Service pages#

 - The panel also infers links from service config relationships (

-core_service,core_services,wait_for_url,wait_for_dir) so non-core services (for example Seerr, Tautulli, Arr instances tied to Decypharr/NzbDAV) can show real dependency edges. - Dependency resolution runs on the backend (
+core_service,core_services,wait_for_url,wait_for_dir) so service-specific relationships (for example Seerr, Tautulli, Arr instances tied to Decypharr/NzbDAV/AltMount, or optional access services) can show real dependency edges. - Dependency resolution runs on the backend (

 GET /api/process/dependency-graph) so startup ordering and dependency edges are aligned with backend process/config semantics. - The dependency graph surfaces conditional startup dependencies from the backend startup ordering logic.
 These are dependencies that only apply when specific services are enabled -- for example, Prowlarr depends on Sonarr/Radarr only when those are enabled; Tautulli depends on Plex only when Plex is enabled; NeutArr depends on arr services only when